1000+

 A tax professional who specializes in divorce matters can help you determine the correct amount of income to report and how else your life changes will affect your business and personal taxes.

-4. Certain tax deductions and nuances require more documentation than your receipt.
+4. Certain tax deductions and nuances require more documentation than your receipt

 When it comes to tax deductions for small business owners and the self-employed, many people often overlook some benefits due to their fear of the IRS or simple unawareness that they qualified for these deductions, to begin with.
 However, when it comes to popular audit targets like travel expenses, you’ll want a tax professional on your side.

 Not all deductions are created equal: some of them will require more substantiation than others.
-Having a receipt may be enough proof for small deductions that are allowed under the tax code, but travel, car, gift, and meal expenses tend to require more notetaking or substantiation than a proof of payment alone.
+Having a receipt may be enough proof for small deductions that are allowed under the tax code, but travel, car, gift, and meal expenses tend to require more notetaking or substantiation than proof of payment alone.

 A tax professional can help you determine which of these expenses has sufficient substantiation and how to put a system in place for that in future tax years.

-While hiring a tax professional is never a 100% audit-proof, you can still have more peace of mind hiring one from the start and discussing your options with them.
+While hiring a tax professional is never 100% audit-proof, you can still have more peace of mind hiring one from the start and discussing your options with them.

 In the event that you are receiving notices from the IRS, a credentialed tax preparer (like an Enrolled Agent or Certified Public Accountant) can discuss these matters with the IRS on your behalf while you focus on other aspects of running your business.

-6. Tax professionals carry liability insurance in the event that you get penalized.
+6. Tax professionals carry liability insurance in the event that you get penalized

 Read also: